 Parenting is not only the toughest job you’ll have, but one of the most significant.
-Your ultimate goal is to turn a dependent child into a self-sustaining adult.
+After all, your job is to turn a dependent child into a self-sustaining adult!

-What are some of the most common parenting concerns?
+What are some of the biggest parenting struggles?

-Tantrums are not just for toddlers.
-Teens experience temper tantrums too!
-Temper tantrums are the reaction a child has when caught between stages of dependence and independence and the fears and frustrations that result from the inner turmoil.
-Toddlers and teens, alike, experience phases where they must learn to spread their wings—and can–but with severe limitations working against them such as parental rules, uncertainty or immaturity.
+Tantrums are not just for terrible twos.
+I’m not just talking about toddlers, teens experience temper tantrums too!
+Temper tantrums are virtually the reaction a child has when they’re caught between emotional stages in life (the fear and frustration that derives from being stuck between dependence and independence).
+Toddlers and teens alike both experience this moment in time, where they want to spread their wings, and can–but not without significant limitations.
 Certainly, tantrums are not the only behavior issues parents face.
-Children of all ages are prone to test boundaries and behave inappropriately.
-It is very important for parents to note that just like tantrums, there’s a reason behind the negative behavior.
-Uncovering each reason (whether a physical or mental ailment including stress and anxiety, pushing those boundaries, poor judgment, or even reacting to an ineffective parenting technique) will not only help you properly address the behavior, but increase your ability to reduce future events.
+However, it’s important to note that just like tantrums, there’s a reason behind every single behavior issue.
+Understanding what’s behind the behavior–whether a physical or mental ailment, stress or anxiety, pushing boundaries, even your parenting style–will not only help you properly address the behavior, but allow you to reduce future events.

 ADHD, Autism and Other Concerns